repoze/repoze.debug/README.txt

   --- end REQUEST 860724193 ---

 Each request is tagged with a (random) identifier.
-A response is also written to the log, and can be matched up to the request that generated it via the identifier.
+A response is also written to the verbose log, and can be matched up to the request that generated it via the identifier.
 Here's an example of a response in the log::